-For efficiency, a more appropriate security mechanism for RDMA links may be link-level protection, such as certain configurations of IPsec, which may be co-located in the RDMA hardware.
-The use of link-level protection MAY be negotiated through the use of the RPCSEC\GSS mechanism defined in [RFC5403] in conjunction with the Channel Binding mechanism [RFC5056] and IPsec Channel Connection Latching [RFC5660].
-Use of such mechanisms is REQUIRED where integrity and/or privacy is desired, and where efficiency is required.
+The use of protection in a lower layer MAY be negotiated through the use of an RPCSEC_GSS security flavor defined in [I-D.ietf-nfsv4-rpcsec-gssv3] in conjunction with the Channel Binding mechanism [RFC5056] and IPsec Channel Connection Latching [RFC5660].
+Use of such mechanisms is REQUIRED where integrity and/or privacy is desired and where efficiency is required.